alexriosdev/recipe-vault/README.md

 ### Ingridient
 * Ingridient will be stored in a database
   * Ingridient will contain a name
-* Ingridient will have a many to many relationship with Ingridient
+* Ingridient will have a many to many relationship with Recipe